Illuminated columns in the underground Basilica Cistern, Istanbul.

 Glass sculptures illuminated in the Basilica Cistern interior, Istanbul.

-• Wear comfortable shoes with a good grip—the stone floor can be damp and slightly slippery.
+• Opt for comfortable shoes with good traction, as the stone floor can be damp and a bit slippery.

-• Bring a light jacket or shawl; it stays cool underground even in warm weather.
+• Carry a light jacket or shawl; it remains great underground even when above ground is warm.

-• Carry wired headphones if you plan to use an audio guide app—Bluetooth often struggles underground.
+• If you plan to use an audio guide app, bring wired headphones since Bluetooth connectivity might falter underground.

-• Have your phone fully charged for photos and the audio guide (there are no charging stations inside).
+Ensure your phone battery is fully charged for photos and using the audio guide (no charging stations are available inside).

-• Tripods and selfie sticks are not allowed due to space and safety concerns.
+• Tripods and selfie sticks aren't permitted due to space constraints and safety issues.

-• The site is partially accessible; there is a lift near the exit on Alemdar Street near the tram line, but the walking path inside may be uneven in places.
+• The site offers partial accessibility; there is a lift near Alemdar Street exit close to the tram line.
+However, be aware that some walking paths within may be uneven.

-• There are no elevators inside the cistern, and seating is extremely limited.
+No elevators are available inside the cistern, and seating is very limited.

-• Your ticket allows you to skip the ticket queue, but all visitors must go through a security check.
+• Your ticket grants you access to skip the queue for tickets but all visitors must undergo a security check.

-• The lighting is intentionally dim—give your eyes a moment to adjust for better visibility and photos
+The lighting is intentionally dim, so allow some time for your eyes to adjust and enhance visibility and photos.

 Visitors exploring the Basilica Cistern in Istanbul, viewing ancient columns and reflections in water.